How Does Cannabis Help With Arthritis?

 Finding the best dose for you is an independent process that requires attention to unique biological factors, like your weight, condition, and severity of symptoms.
 Also, your tolerance to cannabinoid-based medicines will play a role in the amount of CBD needed to experience full relief.

-We suggest those suffering from Arthritis start with 15mg per day of CBD.
+We suggest those who wish to try CBD for arthritis start with 15mg per day of CBD.
 If this dosage doesn’t alleviate symptoms, we suggest increasing it by 5-10mg until the desired effects are achieved.
 A CBD tincture makes this easy since you can adjust the dose by small increments.

 Alternatively, CBD gel capsules are premeasured, so starting with the lowest dose (like a ten-milligram capsule) is often the best way to go. feel free to start with the standard dose offered by the CBD capsules you choose, because you can’t overdose on CBD and there are no serious side effects.